Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Introduction

 \section{Introduction}

-We consider the \emph{nonparametric instrumental variable} (NPIV) estimation setting \citep{newey2003instrumental,ai2003efficient,darolles2011nonparametric}.
-The problem is defined in terms of four random variables $X$, $Y$, $Z$, and $U$, where $X$ represents the endogenous variables, $Y$ is an outcome variable, $Z$ represents the exogenous instrument, $U$ represents unmeasured confounding noise, and it may be that the inputs are confounded (i.e., $X\not\indep U$).
-The model can be described as follows
+We consider the \emph{nonparametric instrumental variable} (NPIV) estimation setting \citep{newey2003instrumental,ai2003efficient}.
+The problem is defined in terms of four random variables $X$, $Y$, $Z$, and $U$, where $X$ represents the endogenous variables, $Y$ is an outcome, $Z$ denotes instruments, and $U$ represents unmeasured confounding, so that $X$ may be correlated with $U$.
+The model is

-where $h_0$ is the structural function defined in the $L_2$-space with respect to the marginal distribution of $X$, denoted as $ L_2(X)$.
-Alternatively, NPIV is characterized through the following functional equation \citep{darolles2011nonparametric}:
+where $h_0$ is the structural function, assumed to belong to the Hilbert space $L_2(X)$, that is, to be square-integrable with respect to the marginal distribution of $X$.
+Equivalently, NPIV can be characterized through the functional equation \citep{darolles2011nonparametric}